-RCC § 22A-211.
-LIABILITY FOR CAUSING CRIME BY AN INNOCENT OR IRRESPONSIBLE PERSON.
+RCC § 22E-211.
+LIABILITY FOR CAUSING CRIME BY AN INNOCENT OR IRRESPONSIBLE PERSON.15

-- (a) Using Another Person to Commit an Offense.
-A person is legally accountable for the conduct of another person when, acting with the culpability required by an offense, that person causes an innocent or irresponsible person to engage in conduct constituting an offense. - (b) Innocent or Irresponsible Person Defined.
-An "innocent or irresponsible person" within the meaning of subsection (a) includes a person who, having engaged in conduct constituting an offense: - (1) Lacks the culpable mental state requirement for that offense; or - (2) Acts under conditions that establish an excuse defense, such as insanity, immaturity, duress, or a reasonable mistake as to a justification.
+- (a) Causing Crime by an Innocent or Irresponsible Person.
+A person is legally accountable for the conduct of another when, acting with the culpability required by an offense, the person causes an innocent or irresponsible person to engage in conduct constituting an offense. - (b) Innocent or Irresponsible Person Defined.
+An "innocent or irresponsible person" within the meaning of subsection (a) includes a person who, having engaged in conduct constituting an offense: - (1) Lacks the culpable mental state requirement for that offense; or - (2) Acts under conditions that establish an excuse defense, such as insanity, immaturity, duress, or a reasonable mistake as to a justification. - (c) Liability Based on Legal Accountability.
+A person is guilty of an offense if it is committed by the conduct of another person for which he or she is legally accountable under subsection (a). (d) Other Definitions. - (1) "Culpability" has the meaning specified in RCC § 22E-201(d). - (2) "Causes" has the meaning specified in RCC § 22E-204(a). - (3) "Culpable mental state" has the meaning specified in RCC § 22E-205(b).

-RCC § 22A-212.
+RCC § 22E-212.
 EXCEPTIONS TO LEGAL ACCOUNTABILITY.
+16

 - (a) Exceptions to General Principles of Legal Accountability.
-A person is not legally accountable for the conduct of another under RCC § 210 or RCC § 211 when: - (1) The person is a victim of the offense; or - (2) The person's conduct is inevitably incident to commission of the offense as defined by statute. - (b) Exceptions Inapplicable Where Liability Expressly Provided by Offense.
+A person is not legally accountable for the conduct of another under RCC § 22E-210 or RCC § 22E-211 when: - (1) The person is a victim of the offense; or - (2) The person's conduct is inevitably incident to commission of the offense as defined by statute. - (b) Exceptions Inapplicable Where Liability Expressly Provided by Offense.
 The exceptions established in subsection (a) do not limit the criminal liability expressly provided for by an individual offense.

-RCC § 22A-213.
+RCC § 22E-213.
 WITHDRAWAL DEFENSE TO LEGAL ACCOUNTABILITY.
+17

 - (a) Withdrawal Defense.
-It is an affirmative defense to a prosecution under RCC § 210 and RCC § 211 that the defendant terminates his or her efforts to promote or facilitate commission of an offense before it has been committed, and either: - (1) Wholly deprives his or her prior efforts of their effectiveness; - (2) Gives timely warning to the appropriate law enforcement authorities; or - (3) Otherwise makes proper efforts to prevent the commission of the offense. - (b) Burden of Proof for Withdrawal Defense.
-The defendant has the burden of proof for this affirmative defense and must prove the affirmative defense by a preponderance of the evidence.
+It is an affirmative defense to a prosecution under RCC § 22E-210 and RCC § 22E-211 that the defendant terminates his or her efforts to promote or facilitate commission of an offense before it has been committed, and either: - (1) Wholly deprives his or her prior efforts of their effectiveness; - (2) Gives timely warning to the appropriate law enforcement authorities; or - (3) Otherwise makes reasonable efforts to prevent the commission of the offense.

+(b) Burden of Proof for Withdrawal Defense.
+The defendant has the burden of proof for this affirmative defense and must prove this affirmative defense by a preponderance of the evidence.

 RCC § 22A-214.
 MERGER OF RELATED OFFENSES.
+18